 The winds have started blowing the other way.
 The pendulum of politics is swinging to a different side.
-A glimmer of hope and change is gradually taking form and unravelling from the gloom and darkness which had gripped the nation by narrow domestic walls.
+A glimmer of hope and change is gradually taking form and unraveling from the gloom and darkness which had gripped the nation by narrow domestic walls.

 When the Congress party attained its worst ever tally in the last Lok Sabha elections, as part of the small set up of the Digital Media War Room, dejected and saddened – we cried.
 We were a group of 20 odd people just trying to somehow sail our small and dilapidated boat against a phenomenon called the ‘Modi Wave’.
-Or as one of our seniors had curiously described us as a ‘small bunch of labourers, shouting unheard slogans infront of an MNC; which had a thousand times more access to resources than we had’.
+Or as one of our seniors had curiously described us as a ‘small bunch of laborers, shouting unheard slogans in front of an MNC; which had a thousand times more access to resources than we had’.
 But we never gave up hope.
 I still keep that hope.
-On May 16, 2014- in the earlier few hours, frantically scrolling through the Election Commission’s website and somehow clutching at last straws to compare some loosing margins, we were shattered.
+On May 16, 2014- in the earlier few hours, frantically scrolling through the Election Commission’s website and somehow clutching at last straws to compare some losing margins, we were shattered.
 We knew we would lose- but we did not imagine in our wildest dreams that we would lose so badly.
 It was a moment of truth for me and for each one of us.
 We did not still, lose hope.
 We posted a ‘Thank You’ message from the official party page and thanked the voters that the party got almost 11 Crore votes (10.69 Crores to be precise) in the Lok Sabha elections.
 Just two days into the defeat, I did write this, reflecting on what went wrong.

 In the next one month or so, we thought- that now since it is a battle between David and the Goliath – we should just keep pricking the BJP with issues that matter to the people.
 Choosing our fights, picking up small manageable battles and hurting our political opponents –inch by inch when they failed to deliver on their promises and live up to the expectations of the people.
 A time will come that this humongous ‘Goliath’ infront of us shall politically collapse.
 As an aside, I do want to add that, we in the Congress’ ideology do not think of “BJP Mukt Bharat’- we, unlike the BJP-RSS, do not practice negative politics and we know that India is a thriving vibrant Democracy that we have built and nurtured and we do not want to weaken its values.
 We want a billion ideas to flourish in India.